Butterfly Rewards - earn free credits and redeem for good causes - learn more!

 Treatment

 A person suffering from GID generally starts with personal acceptance of their condition combined with disclosure to a trusted medical professional or another supportive person.
-In Alberta there two Psychiatrists, Dr. Werneke, who is a GID specialist, and Dr. Brookes, whom Alberta Health Care will pay for the treatment.
+In Alberta there two GID specialists, Dr. Warneke and Dr. Brooks (who will be retiring), whom Alberta Health Care will pay for the treatment.
 The waitlist to get a first visit to see them was last pegged at 18-24 months long.
 During this wait period many start the long process of transitioning to the gender they identify as.
 While the transition process is highly dependent on personal needs, goals, finances, as well as whether the transition is from male to female or female to male, there are some common themes.
 Permanent facial hair removal and voice lessons to alter your voice are two elements prevalent in the male to female process that can take several years to complete.
 Many also seek private therapy at their own expense to help them in the transition process, and for some the transition process can be very costly, even before the surgery and the use of hormone replacement therapy.

 Hormone Replacement Therapy (HRT) is a large component of the treatment process.
 In accordance with the SoC, in order to begin hormone therapy you must meet the Eligibility criteria as follows